nadecancode/recipe-prep-healthiness-analysis/README.md

 Our evaluation metric is simple - as stated earlier, RMSE is a suitable candidate for the job!

 Null Hypothesis: Our model is fair, its RMSE for recipes in the first half of covered year range and second half of covered year range are roughly the same.
 Any difference is due to randomness and chances.
 Alternative Hypothesis: Out model is NOT fair, its RMSE for recipes in the first half of covered year range and second half of covered year range are not the same.
-The model's performance on prediction in one group is significantly different from the other.
+The model's performance on prediction in first half's dataset is worse than the second half's dataset.

-Test Statistic: The absolute difference in RMSE between two groups, since the RMSE is a numerical value the absolute difference in RMSE is an ideal candidate
+Test Statistic: The difference in RMSE between two groups, since the RMSE is a numerical value the absolute difference in RMSE is an ideal candidate

 Significance Level: We pick a = 0.05 to be our significance level, the classic setup.

 <iframe src="fig/fig-diff-rmse-fair-analysis.html" width=800 height=600 frameBorder=0></iframe>

-P-value: As shown by the visualization, our p-value in this case is 0.02.
+P-value: As shown by the visualization, our p-value in this case is 0.62.

-Conclusion: We reject the Null Hypothesis, our model indeed performs differently between two groups.
+Conclusion: We fail to reject the Null Hypothesis, our model performs fair among the dataset that are from first half of the covered year and second half of the covered years!
+Poggers :pog: